Jordan Smith (outfielder): St. Paul Saints

 On February 26, 2018, Smith signed with the St. Paul Saints of the American Association of Professional Baseball.
 He was waived on June 5.

 Sioux Falls Canaries

 On June 5, 2018, Smith was claimed off waivers by the Sioux Falls Canaries.

 Cleveland Indians (second stint)

 On January 18, 2019, Smith's contract was sold to the Cleveland Indians organization.
 However, he did not appear in a game for the organization and elected free agency following the season on November 4.

 Post-playing career

 In December 2021, Smith returned to St. Cloud State University, graduating with a Bachelor of Elective Studies degree.

+Cleveland Guardians

-Smith coaches in the Cleveland Guardians minor league system.
+Smith has coached in the Cleveland Guardians minor league system.
 He was the bench coach of the Lake County Captains for the 2019 and 2021 baseball seasons.
 In 2022, he was the manager for the Arizona Complex League Guardians.
-He managed the Lynchburg Hillcats in 2023 and 2024.
+He managed the Lynchburg Hillcats in 2023, 2024 and led the team to a championship in 2025.

+Minnesota Twins

+In 2026, Smith was named as manager for the Fort Myers Mighty Mussels the Single-A affiliate of the Minnesota Twins.